The Hidden Cost of Not Using an IT Help Desk

-When you have a problem with your technology, what do you do?
+When your company has a problem with its technology, what do you do?
 Perhaps you call the hardware or software manufacturer or phone a tech-savvy friend.
 Maybe you try to fix the problem yourself.
 These approaches might work eventually, but they’re usually not the most efficient.

 Fortunately, there’s a better option out there — IT help desks.
 With this solution, you get fast, personal support.
 Often, the help desk professionals are already aware of whatever problem is occurring and begin working on it before you even call them.